Faculty of English, University of Cambridge

 The Faculty of English is a constituent part of the University of Cambridge.
 It was founded in 1914 as a Tripos within the Faculty of Medieval and Modern Languages.
 It could be studied only as a 'Part I' of a degree course, alongside a 'Part II' either in medieval languages or from another Tripos.
 In 1926, the course became a distinct Faculty.

 The undergraduate degree course of 'Cambridge English', as well as the Faculty as a whole, is known for its distinctive focus on close reading (called Practical criticism), first championed by I. A. Richards and then later by William Empson and F. R. Leavis.
 Since the course was founded in 1926, Practical Criticism, Tragedy and Shakespeare have been mandatory parts of the course; the English Moralists paper (now renamed the Ethical Imagination) has also remained as an optional paper.

 In the present day, its research focus is wide ranging: from Old English literature through to contemporary, and also associated themes such as digital humanities and the history of the book.
-One of its sub-divisions is the Department of Anglo-Saxon, Norse and Celtic, the only department in the world dedicated to the Early Middle Ages.
+One of its sub-divisions is the Department of Anglo-Saxon, Norse and Celtic.